 We're reader-supported and only partner with brands we trust.
 When you buy through links on our site we may receive a small commission at no extra cost to you.
 Learn More.
 Product prices and availability are accurate as of the date and time indicated and are subject to change.

-The North Face doesn’t hit many sales racks and is often one of the big brands you can’t use coupons on.
+Clothing and gear from The North Face doesn’t hit the sales racks often, and it’s also one of the big brands you can’t use coupons on most of the time.
 You can still save big without waiting for Black Friday or heading over to The North Face Outlet every time.
 I’ll show you how!

 Never miss a deal on The North Face by downloading the KCL app and setting up deal alerts.